dpplweb/dppl-content/_posts/christina/0411-01-01-social-services.md

 Medical information, resources and support services for pediatric disorders.

 ### Complete Directory for People with Disabilities
+This directory covers a wide range of disabilities.
+Its focus is on helping people find ways to succeed at work, in school, and in their community.

 ### Encyclopedia of Associations
 Detailed information on international, national, state and local organizations.